ellysh/bash-programming-from-scratch/manuscript/BashScripting/conditional-statement.md

 echo "bsdtar - OK" > results.txt
 ```

-The code behaves the same as with the `if-else` statement.
-The logical negation inverts the `bsdtar` utility result.
-Now, if it fails, the condition of the `if` statement becomes "true".
-Then the script prints the "bsdtar - FAILS" message to the log file and terminates.
-Otherwise, the script skips the command block of the `if` statement.
-The further `echo` call prints the "bsdtar - OK" message to the log file.
+This code behaves the same as one with the `if-else` statement.
+You can see that the `bsdtar` result was inverted.
+If the utility fails, the `if` condition equals "true".
+Then Bash prints the "bsdtar - FAILS" message to the log file and terminates the script.
+Otherwise, Bash skips the whole command block of the `if` statement.
+Then the further `echo` call prints the "bsdtar - OK" message to the log file.

 The early return pattern is a useful technique that makes your code cleaner and easier to read.
 The idea behind it is to terminate the program as early as possible when an error appears.
 This solution allows you to avoid the nested `if` statements.

-Here is an example.
+An example will demonstrate the benefits of the early return pattern.
 Imagine the algorithm that does five actions.
 Each action depends on the result of the previous one.
-If the previous action fails, the algorithm stops.
-We can implement this algorithm with the following nested `if` statements:
+If any action fails, the algorithm stops.
+You can implement this algorithm with the nested `if` statements like this:
 {line-numbers: true}
 ```
 if ACTION_1